Welcome to the City of Manteca Parks and Recreation's

 Stay active!
 As our daily lives are filled with more indoor time, there are many ways to stay healthy and active.
 Here are a few ideas.

-Take a virtual Fitness Class - there are plenty of
+Take a virtual class - there are plenty of

 FREE options online!
 Here are just a few:

 Some of our very own Manteca Parks and Recreation instructors have online options, too: